-26. Site Security Health & Safety and emergency procedures.
+29. Site Security Health & Safety and emergency procedures.

-26.1 There is a School Specific H & S policy in place.

-Daily visual site inspections are carried out before school.

-Trebly H & S inspections are carried out.

-Annual Governors H & S and environmental audits & inspections are carried out.

-All staff are aware of their responsibilities for procedures for reporting H & S concerns and there is a clear system for staff and pupils to report and log H & S concerns.
+- 1. There is a School Specific H & S policy in place. - 2.
+Daily visual site inspections are carried out before school. - 3.
+Termly H & S inspections are carried out. - 4.
+Annual Governors H & S and environmental audits & inspections are carried out. - 5.
+All staff are aware of their responsibilities for procedures for reporting H & S concerns and there is a clear system for staff and pupils to report and log H& S concern. - 6.
 LA generic H & S Risk Assessments 'On Site Security' and 'Managing Violence & Aggression' are adapted & used as appropriate.

-26.2 Fire practices are held regularly at varying times of day and week and any Deficiencies corrected.
+Fire practices are held regularly at varying times of day and week and any deficiencies corrected

-Communication systems are in place and understood by all staff and volunteers to ensure appropriate and safe responses to in the event of critical incidents.
-This would include the need to evacuate in the event of a bomb scare or the need to initiate a complete or partial 'lock down'.
+Communication systems are in place and understood by all staff and volunteers to ensure appropriate and safe responses in the event of critical incidents.